A leading business planner serving the farm and food community since 2004.

 Portfolio of Work

-In addition to serving individual clients Rose immerses herself in improving the overall farm and food economy through regional research on the feasibility of new crops, services and sales channels and teaching workshops.
+In addition to serving individual clients Rose immerses herself in improving the agricultural economy through regional research on the feasibility of new crops, services and sales channels and teaching workshops.
 A sampling of Rose's recent research and workshops can be found below.

 A UVM Extension Ag Engineering podcast featuring Rose Wilson